jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	my God.
 Oh my God,
 	did you see that?

-DAN: Because player thr- --
+Speaker A: Because player thr- --
 	 player three is aggressive,
 	so he's gonna like go for everything.

 JENNIFER: How do you know?
 	Did I make him aggressive?

-DAN: Yeah,
+Speaker A: Yeah,
 	you made him aggressive,
 	so,
 	he's gonna like,